Skip to main content

 3. Any continuous medical leave related to a work-related injury does not count toward the 90 calendar day time frame; all other leaves unrelated to the work injury will not alter the 90 calendar day time frame.
 Any request for an extension to the 90 calendar day time frame must be made to VOHC and will be reviewed by VOHC, EAD, and HR.

-4. If the employee is not expected to return to regular job duties by the end of the RTW program the employee should be referred to EAD and their Human Resources Consultant for further assistance.
+4. If the employee is not expected to return to regular job duties by the end of the RTW program the employee should be referred to EAD and their Engagement Consultant for further assistance.
 Any questions regarding this program should be referred to the VOHC.

 Definitions